-A third filter is included with the apparatus, and consists of different patterns of dots and lines which allow you to vary the intensity of the light, while leaving the frequency unchanged.
-Different zones of the filter allow 100%, 80%, 60%, 40% and 20% of the intensity of the incident light to pass through.
+A third filter is included with the apparatus, and consists of different patterns of dots which allow you to vary the intensity of the light, while leaving the frequency unchanged.
+Different zones of the filter allow 100%, 80%, 60%, 40% and 20% of the incident light to pass through.

-Choose one of the colored lines to start, and record the stopping potential for each of the different zones of the transmission filter.
+Choose one of the colored lines, and record the stopping potential for each of the different zones of the transmission filter.
 Also make a note of approximately how long it takes the voltmeter reading to reach a steady value.
-Record these values in Excel, using table 3 below as the example.
-Repeat for each of the other colors that you have making the same table in Excel and making sure to use the yellow and green filters for the yellow and green lines respectively.
+Record these values in the table below:

+Repeat this measurement for a second color of light, and record the results below.